FelixOnline/v2/content/articles/2015-5-8-general-election-2015-the-winners-and-losers.md

 subtitle: >
   Joshua Renken outlines the headline grabbing results from the general election, featuring a Tory Surge, Labour losses and a collapse in the Liberal Democrat vote.
 date: "2015-05-08 17:58:15 +0100"

 # Attributes from Felix Online V1
 id: "5509"
 old_path: /news/5509/general-election-2015-the-winners-and-losers
 aliases:
  - /news/5509/general-election-2015-the-winners-and-losers
+imported: true
+comments:
+ - At the risk of going Mr Elrtieccian on you you could also solve the problem with a that way you can buy any lamp you like Go to your local Ace Hardware and they can probably hook you up with a solution that would avoid any more running around

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jr2514

+# Homepage control params
 headline: true
 featured: true